aidanheerdegen/releasetest/README.md

 In theory pushing a new tag should trigger a `push` event, but it didn't work that way for me.
 I had to add a `create` action to the `on` section.

 This will run the CI whenever a tag or branch is created.
-To prevent it running added an if statement to filter out any create action that didn't have a reference that started with `refs/tags`
+To prevent it running when a branch is created added an if statement to filter out any create action that didn't have a reference that started with `refs/tags`

 ```yaml
     # Only run with create event if new tag, not new branch